Springfield Commonwealth Academy: Dormitories

+Athletics

+The Springfield Commonwealth's athletic teams are known as the Tornadoes, and their colors are black and white.

 Trademark dispute

 In June 2016, the Boston Globe reported that Commonwealth School sued Commonwealth Academy, a high school in Springfield, Massachusetts, over the use of the name "Commonwealth".
 Founded in 1957, the Boston school had trademarked "Commonwealth School" in 2012.
 The Springfield school is now known as Springfield Commonwealth Academy.